skamalj/datagenerator/Readme.md

 * Kafka on Confluent Cloud
 * File

+One or more of these can be configured in ".env" environment file.
+Look at the sample file to configure properties for these.

 Runtime environment is set in `.env` file.
 Move sample.env file to .env and set the values as needed.
 * It allows you to enable multiple sinks at the same time if you want.
 * Read sample.env for details